Bessel functions on GL(n), I: Abstract

 \section{Abstract}

 In the context of the Kuznetsov trace formula, we outline the theory of the Bessel functions on $GL(n)$ as a series of conjectures designed as a blueprint for the construction of Kuznetsov-type formulas with given ramification at infinity.
 We are able to prove one of the conjectures at full generality on $GL(n)$ and most of the conjectures in the particular case of the long Weyl element; as with previous papers, we give some unconditional results on Archimedean Whittaker functions, now on $GL(n)$ with arbitrary weight.
 We expect the heuristics here to apply at the level of real reductive groups.
-In an appendix, we make good progress toward series and integral representations of $GL(4)$ Bessel functions by proving several of the conjectures for $GL(4)$.
+A forthcoming paper will address the initial conjectures up to Mellin-Barnes integral representations in the case of $GL(4)$ Bessel functions.

 \subjclass[2020]{Primary 11F72; Secondary 11F55, 33C70, 42B37}